 • Adsorbing chlorine and chloramines (most municipalities now add either one or the other to treat their water supplies).

 • Trapping particles as small as 1 micron, including particles from the KDF/GAC filter in the left vertical stage (which is why it is critical to flush the KDF/GAC filter prior to installing this, and the .5 micron filter which comprises Stage 6 & 7).

 Stage 6 & 7 -- 0.5 Micron MTBE/VOC/Lead/Mercury Microfilter: This is the right vertical stage of the unit; it must be changed annually even if less than five gallons of water are purified daily.
 This filter has multiple functions, including:

 • Trapping particles down to .5 microns, including particles from the KDF/GAC filter in Stage 2 & 3 (left filter housing), and particles from the 1 micron Stage 4 & 5 filter (which is installed in the middle filter housing.)
 [Stage 6]

 • Removing chlorine, odors, dissolved and particulate lead, mercury (99.5% removal rate for lead and mercury), and giardia, cryptosporidium, entamoeba and toxoplasma cysts.
 A unique feature of this filter is the filtration of MTBE and VOCs -- contaminants that very few filtration systems can remove.
 [Stage 7]

-ANNUAL COST OF OPERATION: ABOUT $210 PER YEAR (plus taxes)
+ANNUAL COST OF OPERATION: $230 PER YEAR (plus taxes)

 OPUS recommends all water/plumbing products be installed by professionals.
 Be sure to flush the filters in the proper order before hooking up and using the whole system, as indicated in the Installation Guide.